Installs and Licenses

 - Information on the different licenses that are available

 - Installing MATLAB on a computer not connected to the internet

 MATLAB can be downloaded directly from the MathWorks website.
 The Individual License is most common and is used when the computer belongs to a member of staff or a student (taught or research).
 Simply:

 - Sign In on the MathWorks Portal

-If this is not the case you need to work out which other license you need, either:
+If you are installing MATLAB not on a personal computer, but instead on a computer owned by your Department or College, you need to work out which license you need, either: